saksham1702/Projects-on-AI-ML/DCGANs with CIFAR-10 dataset, Keras and TensorFlow/README.md

 This project implements a Generative Adversarial Network (GAN) to generate images based on the CIFAR-10 dataset.
 The GAN consists of a generator and a discriminator trained adversarially to improve the quality of generated images over time.

-Requirements

-Ensure you have the following dependencies installed:

-pip install tensorflow keras numpy matplotlib

-Training Process

-The discriminator is trained on real and fake samples to distinguish between them.

-The generator is trained to fool the discriminator by generating realistic images.

-A smoothed label technique is used to improve training stability.

-Images are generated and displayed at intervals during training.

 Key Features

 Uses batch training with real and generated images.